 ALG.APV-527: This asset targets 4-1BB in a bispecific format when cross-linked with the tumor antigen 5T4.
-We anticipate that ALG.APV-527 would compete with bispecifics targeting 5T4 and 4-1BB, which are currently in preclinical development (Crescendo Biologics).
-Bispecific in the clinic targeting 5T4 include GenMab and Abbvie's (GEN1044), a 5T4 x CD3 DuoBody, in Phase 1/2 trials.
+We anticipate that ALG.APV-527 would compete with bispecifics targeting 5T4 and 4-1BB, which are currently in preclinical development such as by Crescendo Biologics.
+Companies developing bispecifics in the clinic targeting 5T4 include GenMab and Abbvie.
 In addition, other competitors include bispecifics targeting 4-1BB in combination with other targets such as 4-1BB x FAP (FAP is expressed on tumor associated stromal fibroblasts).
-4-1BB x FAP is currently in phase 1 clinical development by Molecular Partners and Amgen (AMG506) and Hoffmann-La Roche (RO7122290) for treatment of advanced solid tumors.
-Another bispecific targets 4-1BB x HER (Cinrebafusp Alfa, PRS343) which is in phase 2 clinical development by Pieris for treatment of HER2+ solid tumors.
+4-1BB x FAP is currently in Phase 1 clinical development by Molecular Partners and Amgen and Hoffmann-La Roche (RO7122290).
+PD-L1 x 4-1BB is currently in Phase 1/2 clinical development by BioNTech / Genmab and Pieris / Servier.
+Another bispecific targets 4-1BB x HER2, which is in phase 2 clinical development by Pieris for treatment of HER2+ solid tumors.

-Furthermore, we face significant competition in the oncology market in general, including from: AbbVie Inc., Affirmed, Amgen Inc., AnaptysBio, Inc., Astellas Pharma Inc., Bayer AG, Biogen Idec Inc., Boehringer Ingelheim GmbH, Bristol Myers Squibb, F-Star Biotechnology Ltd., Genentech Inc. (a subsidiary of F. Hoffmann-La Roche Ltd.), Genmab A/S, Gilead Sciences Inc., GlaxoSmithKline plc, Grifols USA LLC, Harpoon Therapeutics, I-Mab Biopharma, ImmunoGen, Inc., Immunomedics, Inc., Inhibrx Inc., Janssen BioTech Inc., Johnson & Johnson, Macrogenics, Inc., Pieris Pharmaceuticals, Inc., Sanofi-Aventis US LLC, Takeda Pharmaceuticals U.S.A., Inc., Xencor, Inc. Y-mAbs Therapeutics, Inc., and Zymeworks Biopharmaceuticals, Inc. Additionally, there may be other potential competitors or companies developing competitive products that may not be known to us at this time.
+Furthermore, we face significant competition in the oncology market in general, including from the following: Affimed, AstraZeneca, Bristol Myers Squib, F-Star Biotechnology Ltd., Genentech Inc., (a subsidiary of F. Hoffmann-La Roche Ltd.), Genmab A/S, Gilead Sciences Inc., GlaxoSmithKline plc, ImmunoGen, Inc., Johnson & Johnson, Macrogenics, Inc., Sanofi-Aventis US LLC, Regeneron Pharma, Xencor, Inc. and Zymeworks Biopharmaceuticals, Inc. Additionally, there may be other potential competitors or companies developing competitive products such as ADCs that may not be known to us at this time.